-Many implementations such as Stormpath provides an integrated solution which uses Centralized authentication and SSO.
+Many implementations such as Stormpath provide an integrated solution that uses Centralized authentication and SSO.

 Pros of SSO:

 SSO provides several benefits not only to organizations but also to users.
-Few of these are:
+A few of these are:

-- Cost and Time effective: With SSO you do not have to log in every time to access each and every application.
-SSO is a one-time investment and provides a high ROI by reducing the number of calls made to service help desk for resetting the passwords.
+- Cost and Time effective: With SSO you do not have to log in every time to access each application.
+SSO is a one-time investment and provides a high ROI by reducing the number of calls made to the service help desk for resetting passwords.

 - Less Work: With SSO less manual intervention is required since it's just a single user and single password which needs to be maintained.
 All the authentication and password management is being handled by a centralized trusted authenticator.

-- Prevents Phishing attacks: Using an SSO based architecture prevents phishing attacks since this has a single point authentication.
-In most cases, users become victims of phishing attacks induced over password reset requests.
+- Prevents Phishing attacks: Using an SSO-based architecture prevents phishing attacks since this has a single-point authentication.
+Users often become victims of phishing attacks induced by password reset requests.

 - Better compliance and reporting: SSO provides better security compliance due to its architecture.
 This enables detailed reporting of the users and can be monitored for any malicious users.
-Since this is a single point entry, monitoring of the system is less tedious.
+Since this is a single-point entry, monitoring the system is less tedious.

 Cons of SSO:

-While there are several benefits of using SSO, it has few downsides which should be considered.
-Few of these are:
+While there are several benefits of using SSO, it has a few downsides that should be considered.
+A few of these are:

 - Single Point Failure: SSO has a single trusted authenticator and in case this fails at any point, then this would make all applications dependent on this to stop functioning.
 This happens to be the biggest risk for SSO.

 - Security: A security breach of any sort can make all the applications vulnerable.
-To prevent this, several applications recommend two-factor authentication (2FA).
+To prevent this, several applications recommend multi-factor authentication.

-A strong SSO implementation can improve user experience, strengthen security and streamline access to different applications.
-For a more robust authentication mechanism, one can implement a two-factor authentication where one of the authentications is over SSO.
+A strong SSO implementation can improve user experience, strengthen security, and streamline access to different applications.
+For a more robust authentication mechanism, one can implement two-factor authentication (2FA) where one of the authentications is over SSO.